Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.regionDiskTypes.list({ project: "project", region: "region",  });

 /*
+Retrieves the list of all HealthAggregationPolicy resources, regional and global, available to the specified project.
+To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
+*/
+await gapi.client.compute.regionHealthAggregationPolicies.aggregatedList({ project: "project",  });

+/*
 Deletes the specified HealthAggregationPolicy in the given region.
 */
 await gapi.client.compute.regionHealthAggregationPolicies.delete({ healthAggregationPolicy: "healthAggregationPolicy", project: "project", region: "region",  });